techstartucalgary/Docs/src/workshops/secrets-management/README.md

 - Not versioned as code.
 - Not free.

+> Note: <https://vault.kamadorueda.com> will be only available during the workshop.
+If you are following this guide after the workshop, please use your own Vault instance instead.

 Steps:

 1. Login to the UI at <https://vault.kamadorueda.com/ui>.
 The token is `123`.